spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_coron.rst

 ========================================

 This module serves as the interface for applying ``outlier_detection`` to coronagraphic image observations.

-Specifically, this routine performs the following operations:
+A :py:class:`~jwst.datamodels.CubeModel` serves as the basic format for all processing performed by this step.
+This routine performs the following operations:

 #.
 Extract parameter settings from input model and merge them with any user-provided values.
    See :ref:`outlier detection arguments <outlier_detection_step_args>` for the full list of parameters.

 #.
-Convert input data, as needed, to make sure it is in a format that can be processed.
-   A :py:class:`~jwst.datamodels.CubeModel` serves as the basic format for all processing performed by this step.

-#.
-Create a median image preserving the spatial dimensions of the cube.
+Create a median image over the `groups` (~time) axis, preserving the spatial (x,y) dimensions
+   of the cube.

    * The ``maskpt`` parameter sets the percentage of the weight image values to use, and any pixel with a weight below this value gets flagged as "bad" and